 |New York, NY||v. +1.212.885.5068||f. +1.917.332.3723|

-Ms. Gitlitz Courtney concentrates her practice in the areas of corporate litigation, white collar criminal defense, government and internal investigations.
-She represents corporate and individual clients in civil and regulatory matters, including general business and contract disputes, shareholder disputes, and derivative actions, before trial and appellate courts and government entities throughout the country.
+Michelle Gitlitz Courtney concentrates her practice in the areas of corporate litigation, white collar criminal defense, and government and internal investigations.
+She represents corporate and individual clients in civil and regulatory matters, including general business, contract, and shareholder disputes before trial and appellate courts and government entities throughout the country.